Neolithic

 Reconstruction of a Neolithic farmstead, Irish National Heritage Park.
 The Neolithic saw the invention of agriculture.

-The Neolithic or New Stone Age (from Greek νέος néos 'new' and λίθος líthos 'stone') is an archaeological period, the final division of the Stone Age in Mesopotamia, Asia, Europe and Africa (c.
-10,000 BCE to c.
-2,000 BCE).
+The Neolithic (from Greek νέος néos 'new' and λίθος líthos 'stone'), or New Stone Age, is an archaeological period, the final division of the Stone Age in Asia, Europe and Africa (c.
+10,000 BC to c.
+2,000 BC).
 It saw the Neolithic Revolution, a wide-ranging set of developments that appear to have arisen independently in several parts of the world.
 This "Neolithic package" included the introduction of farming, domestication of animals, and change from a hunter-gatherer lifestyle to one of settlement.
 The term 'Neolithic' was coined by John Lubbock in 1865 as a refinement of the three-age system.

-The Neolithic began about 12,000 years ago, when farming appeared in the Epipalaeolithic Near East and Mesopotamia, and later in other parts of the world.
-It lasted in the Near East until the transitional period of the Chalcolithic (Copper Age) from about 6,500 years ago (4500 BCE), marked by the development of metallurgy, leading up to the Bronze Age and Iron Age.
+The Neolithic began about 12,000 years ago, when farming appeared in the Epipalaeolithic West Asia and Mesopotamia, and later in other parts of the world.
+It lasted in West Asia until the transitional period of the Chalcolithic (Copper Age) from about 6,500 years ago (4500 BC), marked by the development of metallurgy, leading up to the Bronze Age and Iron Age.

 In other places, the Neolithic followed the Mesolithic (Middle Stone Age) and then lasted until later.
-In Ancient Egypt, the Neolithic lasted until the Protodynastic period, c.
-3150 BCE.
-In China, it lasted until circa 2000 BCE with the rise of the pre-Shang Erlitou culture, as it did in Scandinavia.
+In ancient Egypt, the Neolithic lasted until the Protodynastic period, c.
+3150 BC.
+In China, it lasted until circa 2000 BC with the rise of the pre-Shang Erlitou culture, as it did in Scandinavia.